 The course is divided into learning units; for example Unit 1 Defining Actions as Criminal and the Development of Police Responses, comprises of material that takes about 3 weeks to cover.
 As the Unit progresses you will be expected to join a discussion forum to share your thoughts about the issues raised.
 At the conclusion of each Unit you will have the opportunity to take a number of quizzes relating to the specific material covered in that unit.

 What Should Students Do First?
-To access the course, login at learn.unt.edu. above at “Access and Navigation”
+To access the course, login to Blackboard at learn.unt.edu.
+(Please read above at “Access and Navigation” for additional login instructions).

 Select appropriate course under “My Courses.”
 The homepage for the class will include links to the assignments, course information, reading materials, and the messaging system.
-Belshawthe blackboard
+All group emails from Ms. Belshaw or myself will be sent through the blackboard messaging section, therefore it is your responsibility to check it regularly.
+Please see the “Course Information” section for the syllabus.

 Correspondence for the course will take place primarily through the Messaging Section.
 The Messaging Section will be the first page you see upon entering the class.
 Therefore, it is your responsibility to read any messages you may receive.
 You may also correspond with Ms. Belshaw this way.